 Three great minds have come together to create a world's first.
 Mark Ellis, a specialist dry stone waller with almost 30 years of experience joined forces with the Friends of Dalby Forest and Forestry England to create the world's largest dry stone wall maze in the heart of Dalby Forest.

 Mark Ellis conceived the idea for the maze in 1997, which he designed and is building with two other local craftsmen.
-The first foundation stones were laid in September 2014.
-Mark is a specialist dry stone waller based in the beautiful North York Moors National Park.
+The first foundation stones were laid in September 2014 and to this date, we're about halfway through the project.

 How to get involved

 The maze is a construction site, which you can't get to at the moment.
 However, there are still special ways to be involved with this exciting project during its construction:

 - Donate any amount to support the project